peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 # Introduction

-Status Assertions ensure the integrity and trustworthiness of digital credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format, certifying their validity and non-revocation status.
-They function similarly to OCSP Stapling, allowing wallet instances to present time-stamped assertions from the Credential Issuer.
+Status Assertions ensure the non-revocation of digital credentials, whether in JSON Web Tokens (JWT) or CBOR Web Tokens (CWT) format.
+Status Assertions function similarly to OCSP Stapling, allowing wallet instances to present time-stamped assertions from the Credential Issuer.
-The approach defined in this specification allows the verification of credentials against any revocation, without direct queries to the issuer, enhancing privacy, reducing latency, and enabling offline verification.
+The approach outlined in this specification enables the verification of credentials against revocation without direct queries to third-party systems.
-Essential for offline scenarios, Status Assertions validate digital credentials' validity, balancing scalability, security, and privacy without internet connectivity.
+This enhances privacy, reduces latency, and facilitates offline verification.

-The figure below illustrates the process by which a Wallet Instance requests a Status Assertion from the credential issuer and subsequently receives it.
+The figure below illustrates the process by which a Wallet Instance requests and obtains a Status Assertion from the credential issuer.

 ~~~ ascii-art
 +-----------------+                             +-------------------+